Mormon cinema: MPAA ratings

 One aspect of the culture of LDS cinema is heightened concern over MPAA film ratings.
-The leaders of the LDS Church have advised members not to watch R-rated films, but Mormons provide a substantial market for G- and PG-rated films.
+Many members of the Church generally view R-rated films as taboo, but Latter-day Saints provide a substantial market for G- and PG-rated films.
 For example, a movie theater in Sandy, Utah was home to the highest attendance for viewings of Harry Potter and the Chamber of Secrets; and, as of 2011, Latter-day Saints constituted 69% of Utah's population.
 R-ratings are rare among Mormon-made films; they have been described as having "a 1950s sensibility about them."